 The function DEGREES converts radians into degrees.

-This function takes as single number as input.
-It parses that number as an angle in radians and returns another number: the equivalent angle in degrees.
+This function takes a single Number as input.
+It parses that Number as an angle in radians and returns another Number: the equivalent angle in degrees.

 DEGREES(number) -> degrees

 The number of radians corresponding to the angle that was given in degrees.

 The following example converts two radians into the equivalent number of degrees:

 As a unit, the radian is derived from the ratio of the arc length to the radius of a circle, and thus it often makes sense to express radians as multiples of pi.
 (Many "neat" angles are expressed nicely as multiples of pi – the quarter turn, 90°, is 0.5π radians, and a complete rotation, 360°, is 2π radians.)
 The following example converts 2π radians – expressed by multiplying two by the output of the PI function – into the equivalent number of degrees: